gxbrooks/myenv/README.md

 # myenv - KVM-Friendly Ubuntu Desktop Environment

+**Latest Version:** V1.1 - Fully Automated Setup with Interactive Prompts

 ## Overview

-This project configures an Ubuntu mini-PC to work reliably with KVM (Keyboard-Video-Mouse) switches by preventing common issues like screen blanking, display disconnection, and USB device sleep.
+This project provides a **fully automated** configuration for Ubuntu mini-PCs to work reliably with KVM (Keyboard-Video-Mouse) switches.
+It automatically switches to XFCE4 desktop with LightDM, configures display persistence, USB wake support, and prevents common issues like screen blanking, display disconnection, and system sleep.

+**New in V1.1:** Complete automation - no manual display manager selection, no manual session selection, interactive restart prompts with user choice.

 ## Problem Statement